hroskes/trackSplitting/README.txt

 .L addDifference.C+
 addDifference("myFile.root")

-The output will be save to myFile_wDiffs.root
+The output will be saved to myFile_wDiffs.root

 ==================
 unbinnedFit.C ----